ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

     the unassigned aircraft will move according to the following instructions: they will be attracted to any targets provided in the target file (details specified below), and repelled from all other unassigned aircraft and the closest point on the boundary (given in the boundary polygon file, details below).
-These attractions and repulsions are definied by the following formula
+These attractions and repulsions are defined by the following formula

     .. math::